A Universal In-Place Reconfiguration Algorithm for Sliding Cube-Shaped Robots in a Quadratic Number of Moves: LocateAndFree -based Algorithm

-The proof of Theorem \ref{thm:main} given in Section \ref{sec:proof} gives rise to a simple algorithm to reconfigure an $n$-module configuration $V$ into a straight chain.
-Here we present this algorithm (Algorithm \ref{alg:V-to-chain}) and prove its correctness.

-We first require a recursive method that, given a configuration $V$ and a module $s\in B_\out(V)$ (along with a particular face of $s$ on the outer boundary), modifies $V$ and returns a module $x$ according to Lemma~\ref{lem:reconfigure}.
-We assume that each module $m$ has previously been assigned a field $\PostOrder(m)$ which sorts the modules of $V$ in the order of finishing times of a depht-first search beginning at $s$.
-See Algorithm~\ref{alg:locandfree}, which converts Lemma~\ref{lem:reconfigure} to a routine $\LocateAndFree$.
+{\operatorname{\text{\textbf{PostOrder}}}} The proof given in Section~\ref{sec:proof} gives rise to a simple algorithm to reconfigure an $n$-module configuration $C$ into a straight chain.
+Here we present this algorithm (Algorithm~\ref{alg:V-to-chain}) and prove its correctness.
+We first require a recursive method that, given a configuration $C$ and a module $\module s\in B_\out(C)$ (along with a particular face of $s$ on the outer boundary), modifies $C$ and returns a module $\module x$ according to Lemma~\ref{lem:reconfigure}.
+We assume that each module $\module m$ has previously been assigned a attribute $\PostOrder(\module m)$ which sorts the modules of $C$ in the order of finishing times of a depth-first search in $G_C$ beginning at $\module s$.